/**

 * @param nameOrURL The name or url associated with the loader whose content should be found.

 * @return The content associated with the name or url.
-Returns null
+Returns null if none was found.

 */